 How long have you been with your current auto insurer?
 According to a recent Auto Insurance Survey from Consumer Reports, 54% of the respondents said they’ve been with their current insurer for 15+ years.

 However, while your insurer may give you a discount for being a long-time customer, it’s probably not enough to offset their rising rates in other areas.
 Auto insurance companies have a unique formula to determine their rates, and they often reset their rates on a regular basis.
 So while you might feel great getting a 10% loyalty discount, what’s it really worth if your rate has jumped 25%?

 I wouldn’t think twice about comparison shopping for a new internet or wireless provider, and I wouldn’t hesitate to switch brands for a better deal.
 So why aren’t we doing the same with auto insurance?
-Quote comparison sites like Squeeze have made getting quotes easier than ever - no more spending hours and days calling around to different agents.
+Fortunately, sites like Squeeze make getting quotes easier than ever - no more spending hours and days calling around to different agents.

 2. You haven't reviewed your coverage in years

 Do you know what your deductible is?
 Are you paying for rental car insurance?
 If you haven’t taken time to review your coverage lately, you could be paying for insurance coverage you don’t need.
 If you have a decent emergency fund or could pay for a car repair without going into debt, it might make sense to increase your deductible.